caarlos0-graveyard/railscasts-downloader/readme.md

 `http://media.railscasts.com/assets/subscriptions/{KEY}/videos/{EP_NAME}.${FORMAT}`

-You can pay for the pro videos in railscasts site.
-It totally worth it.
+You can pay for the PRO videos in railscasts site.

 # Downloading